 Existing between normal age-related memory changes and dementia is the condition known as mild cognitive impairment (MCI).
-In 2013, it was estimated that 16 to 20 percent of adults over 60 had some form of MCI, which is impairment not severe enough to be classified as dementia.
+In 2013, it was estimated that of adults over 60 had some form of MCI, which is impairment not severe enough to be classified as dementia.

 But long-term memory loss can also be a sign of a more serious problem, such as dementia.

 Approximately 10 percent of Americans ages 65 and older have Alzheimer’s disease, which accounts for most cases of dementia.
 Long-term memory loss can also be a sign of other health conditions and diseases.